 The year is 1988.
 I’m barely 17, and like many 17-year-olds, I just want to have fun.
 As such, I go out every weekend with my best friend to some of Montreal’s trendiest bars.
 Back then, they didn’t check for ID’s like they do today.

 It was a Friday.
-We were drinking and having a jolly time on the dance floor.
-We met these three guys who were from out of town.
-Exciting fellows, good looking and charming, full of philosophical conversation and well travelled.
-We hung out at the bar till 3, then it was time to go home.
+We were drinking and having a great time on the dance floor.
+We met three guys who were from out of town.
+Exciting fellows, good looking and charming, full of philosophical conversation and well traveled.
+We hung out at the bar till last call, then it was time to go home.
 But we were having such a great time; we didn’t want the night to end!
 My friend suggested we go to a restaurant and finish the night over coffee.
 The guys had a better idea.
 They were staying at a motel on the South Shore and invited us for drinks.
 My friend was really into one of them, and the alcohol impaired our judgment.
 We agreed to go.

 I didn’t feel a threat.
 I didn’t see red flags.
 They seemed trustworthy.
-I was young and naive and didn’t think anything other than drinks would happen.
+I was young and naive and never thought anything other than drinks would happen.

 But it did.